dart-lang/site-www/src/language/pattern-types.md

 `subpattern?`

 Null-check patterns match first if the value is not null, and then match the inner pattern against that same value.
+They let you bind a variable whose type is the non-nullable base type of the nullable value being matched.

-Use the null-check pattern to silently treat `null` values as match failures without throwing.
+To treat `null` values as match failures without throwing, use the null-check pattern.

 ```dart
 String? maybeString = // ... maybeString is nullable with the base type String.